AdiPassover/Catan/README.md

 In addition, `TestGame` is a test that runs a full game and checks if the game ends correctly.
 You can run it by calling `make testfull`.

+## Libraries used

+Other than the standard libraries (string, iostream, vector...), I've also used unqie_ptr (also from the standard library) in order to manage memory easily.